Fishing with Kids Near Park City: Stocked Ponds, Mountain Streams, and Jordanelle Reservoir

 Making Memories That Last Beyond the Catch

 Consider keeping a family fishing journal where kids can record the date, location, weather, what they caught, and a drawing or pressed wildflower from each outing.
 This becomes a treasured keepsake that documents their growth as anglers and their experiences in the beautiful waters around Park City.
-Our journal goes back several years now and flipping through it brings back memories of specific days, specific fish, and specific moments that would otherwise fade with time.
+Our journal goes back several years now and flipping through it brings back specific days, specific fish, and specific moments that would otherwise fade with time.